18.5.06

 Of course some strategies are now mature and in the public domain and THAT alpha is limited.
 As with any product a hedge fund manager must always be developing new strategies and enhancements to their existing strategies and protecting their intellectual property as long as possible.
 A copied strategy is a dinosaur strategy unless your edge lies in implementing the strategy better than others.

-One thing is certain; we are NOT running out of alpha and there will be plenty around in the future.
-I rarely reveal future product launches but no-one is managing a Mars "global" macro fund...yet.
+One thing is certain.
+We are NOT running out of alpha and there will be plenty around in the future.
+I don't usually reveal future product ideas but no-one is managing a Mars "global" macro fund...yet.

 This work is licensed under the Creative Commons Full Attribution, Non-Commercial, No Derivative Works 3.0 License